- What is a mammogram?

 A radioactive tracer known as technetium sestamibi has been studied to help detect breast cancer.
 For this test, a small amount of the radioactive tracer is put into a vein.
 The tracer attaches to breast cancer cells and is detected by a special camera.

-This test cannot show whether an abnormal area is cancer as accurately as a mammogram, and it’s not used as a screening test.
+This test is not used as a screening test.
 Some radiologists believe this test may be helpful in looking at suspicious areas found by mammogram.
-But the exact role of scintimammography is still unclear.
+But based on previous studies, scintimammography is not as good as MRI at finding cancers.

-Current research is aimed at improving the technology and evaluating its use in specific situations, such as in the dense breasts of younger women.
-Some early studies have suggested that it may be almost as accurate as more expensive MRI scans.
-More research is needed.
+Current research is aimed at improving the technology and evaluating its use in specific situations, such as in women with dense breasts.

 Electrical impedance imaging (T-scan™)